 Please see our schedule for an overview of the entire program.

-View scheduleThere is no deadline per se, however, we strongly recommend beginning the process in late August/early September and attend the full program by attending and participating in classes regularly.
+View scheduleThere is no deadline per se, however, we strongly recommend beginning the process in late August/early September and attend the full program by participating in OCIA classes regularly.
+Classes are in-person.
 We can accommodate different situations, so please contact us to discuss a plan for consistent faith formation.
-Late registrations may mean an adult is delayed in receiving the sacraments.
+Late registrations may mean an adult is delayed in receiving the Sacraments during the upcoming Easter season.

 The requirements of the Catholic Church’s Canon Law (872-874), a Catholic godparent/sponsor: